joeldevelops/ABY-shared-encryption/README.md

 #### Included Example Applications

   * The [**Millionaire's Problem**](http://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_Problem) was proposed by Yao in 1982.
 Two parties want to find out who is richer, without revealing their actual wealth.
 This simple example can be used as starting point for your own ABY application.
-  * Secure computation [**AES**](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), where one party inputs the key and the other party inputs a message to collaboratively encrypt.
-  * The [**Euclidean Distance**](https://en.wikipedia.org/wiki/Euclidean_distance) for two 2-dimensional coordinates.
-  * The **Minimum Euclidean Distance** for finding the closest match between one d-dimensional element and a database of n d-dimensional elements.
-  * The [**Arithmetic Inner Product**](https://en.wikipedia.org/wiki/Dot_product#Algebraic_definition) that multiplies N values component-wise and then adds all multiplication results (modulo 16 Bit in this case).
-  * Secure Hash Function Evaluation [**SHA1**](https://en.wikipedia.org/wiki/SHA1), where both parties concatenate their 256-bit inputs to a 512-bit message which is collaboratively hashed using SHA1.
-  * The LowMC block cipher family [**LowMC**](http://eprint.iacr.org/2016/687), which is a block cipher family with a low number of AND gates and a low AND depth.
-In the example, one party inputs the key and the other party inputs a message to collaboratively encrypt.
-  * Further example applications will be added soon.

 #### Running Applications
   * Make sure you have build ABY as described above and set the